How I was seduced into trying to fix education

 - A method for studying how students learn tested concepts and skills (refining the methods developed for my dissertation);

-- A human scoring system for determining the level of understanding exhibited in students’ written explanations (building upon Commons’ and Fischer’s methods, refining them until measurements were precise enough for use in educational contexts); and
+- A human scoring system for determining the level of understanding exhibited in students’ written explanations (building upon Commons’ and Fischer’s methods, then refining them until measurements were precise enough for use in educational contexts); and

 - An electronic scoring system, so feedback and resources could be delivered in real time.